 Self-confident people are usually inspiring, and people like to be around individuals who believe in themselves and in what they're doing.
 Likewise, if you're a positive and optimistic person who tries to make the best of any situation, you'll find it much easier to motivate people to do their best.

 Self-confidence is built by mastering significant skills and situations, and by knowing that you can add real value by the work you do.
 One of the best ways to improve your confidence is to become aware of all of the things you've already achieved.

 Our article on Building Self-Confidence explains what you can do to understand yourself better and build your self-confidence.
 From there, you'll begin to make the most of your strengths and improve your weaknesses.
-Mind Tools Club members can explore this further with our Bite-Sized Training session on Personal SWOT Analysis.
+Explore this further with our Bite-Sized Training session on Personal SWOT Analysis.